 Once your gum tissue is damaged, it will not be able to grow back.
 Gum grafts replace damaged gum tissue with other tissues from elsewhere in your body and improve the health of your mouth as well as the appearance of receding gums.
 If you suspect that your gums are receding you should find a dental surgeon near you to help diagnose and treat the underlying condition.

-A root canal removes decay deep inside the tooth by targeting the infection at the roots.
+Root canal treatment removes decay deep inside the tooth by targeting the infection at the roots.
 Infection in the roots of your teeth can result from untreated tooth decay, crowns or fillings that have faulted in some way, a broken tooth, repetitive dental work on the same tooth, and damage from an accident.
 A surgical dentist near you can help remedy the pain you feel when you need a root canal almost immediately.

 Other oral conditions